-The National Work Zone Awareness Week, coordinated by U.S. DOT’s Federal Highway Administration, drew our attention on how vehicle-to-everything (V2X) communications can reduce risks in many ways.
+The National Work Zone Awareness Week, coordinated by U.S. DOT’s Federal Highway Administration, drew our attention to how vehicle-to-everything (V2X) communications can vastly improve road worker safety.

 An exciting automation project using Commsignia’s devices at VTTI’s Division for Technology Implementation is related to work zone truck-mounted attenuator (TMA) construction vehicles.
 These large vehicles have crash cushions on the back to shadow dynamic work zones and protect those who are working on the shoulders.
 Even so, driving such a truck is a stressful job with a high risk of injury.

-New technologies can help keep road maintenance workers safe
+New technologies can help improve road worker safety

 An automated vehicle is a great way to remove this stress and improve safety.
 VTTI is developing an autonomous system that allows the TMA truck to follow a lead vehicle on full automation, thus removing the human driver from a dangerous situation.
 By deploying a remote operator to one of its offices, VTTI plans to use low latency C-V2X and 4G LTE connections to oversee the work zone on a video stream and collect telemetry data from the autonomous vehicle.